-in the regulations, to- (a) the service provider, and (b) operators of the location.
-(7)The regulations may, in particular- (a) make provision about when a location is, or is not, to be treated as being used to facilitate access to another location, (b) provide that notice of an application for an injunction may be given to operators of a location by being published in accordance with the regulations, (c) provide that a court may not make an order for costs against the service provider, (d) make different provision for different purposes, and (e) make incidental, supplementary, consequential, transitional, transitory or saving provision.
-(8)The regulations may- (a) modify Chapter 6 of Part 1 of the Copyright, Designs and Patents Act 1988, and (b) make consequential provision modifying Acts and subordinate legislation.
-(9) Regulations under this section may not include provision in respect of proceedings before a court in England and Wales without the consent of the Lord Chancellor.
-(10)Regulations under this section must be made by statutory instrument.
-(11)A statutory instrument containing regulations under this section may not be made unless-

-The regulations must provide that a court may not grant an injunction unless notice of the application for the injunction has been given, in such form and by such means as is specified the Secretary of State has complied with section 18, and a draft of the instrument has been laid before and approved by a resolution of each House of Parliament.

-In this section-

-"copyright owner" has the same meaning as in Part 1 of the Copyright, Designs and Patents Act 1988;

-"Minister of the Crown" has the same meaning as in the Ministers of the Crown Act 1975;

-"modify" includes amend, repeal or revoke;

-"operator", in relation to a location on the internet, means a person who has editorial control over material available at the location;
+The regulations must provide that a court may not grant an injunction unless notice of th application for the injunction has been given, in such form and by such means as is specified in the regulations, to- (a) the service provider, and (b) operators of the location.
+The regulations may, in particular- (7) make provision about when a location is, or is not, to be treated as being used to facilitat (a) access to another location, provide that notice of an application for an injunction may be given to operators of a location by being published in accordance with the regulations, (b) (c) provide that a court may not make an order for costs against the service provider, (d) make different provision for different purposes, and (e) make incidental, supplementary, consequential, transitional, transitory or saving provisic The regulations may- (a) modify Chapter 6 of Part 1 of the Copyright, Designs and Patents Act 1988, and (a) (b) make consequential provision modifying Acts and subordinate legislation.
+Regulations under this section may not include provision in respect of proceedings befor court in England and Wales without the consent of the Lord Chancellor.
+(9) e a Regulations under this section must be made by statutory instrument.
+(10) (11) A statutory instrument containing regulations under this section may not be made unless s- (a) the Secretary of State has complied with section 18, and (h) a draft of the instrument has been laid before and approved by a resolution of each Hous of Parliament. (b) se In this section- (12) "copyright owner" has the same meaning as in Part 1 of the Copyright, Designs and Pater Act 1988; nts "Minister of the Crown" has the same meaning as in the Ministers of the Crown Act 1975 "modify" includes amend, repeal or revoke; 5; "operator", in relation to a location on the internet, means a person who has editorial control over material available at the location;